ClathomasPrime/FairReadWrite/README.md

 implementable using which sets of synchronization primitives.
 One day I hope to return to this subject;
 for now, I'm leaving this repository as a reminder.

+## Repo Organization

+To test out the Xinu stuff again, download the Xinu source, stick the files readlock.c and writelock.c in the /system/ folder, and add some prototypes to /include/prototypes.h.
+Maybe do some other stuff too...